Fivell/policies/source/sections/09-configuration_management_policy.md

 8. All software and systems are tested using unit tests and end to end tests.
 9. All committed code is reviewed using pull requests to assure software code quality and proactively detect potential security issues in development.
-10. Datica utilizes development and staging environments that mirror production to assure proper function.
+10. Versionista utilizes development and staging environments that mirror production to assure proper function.
-11. Datica also deploys environments locally using Vagrant to assure functionality before moving to staging or production.
+11. Versionista also deploys environments locally using Vagrant to assure functionality before moving to staging or production.
 12. All formal change requests require unique ID and authentication.
-13. Datica uses the
+13. Versionista uses the
     [Security Technical Implementation Guides (STIGs)](http://iase.disa.mil/stigs/)
     published by the Defense Information Systems Agency as a baseline for hardening systems.